Select Department

 • Tone and Sound – A common theme among naysayers, many guitarists believe wireless systems can negatively impact your guitar’s tone and sound.
 However, that can also be the case if you’re running extra long guitar cables on large stages.
 It’s also likely to not be a big enough difference that most people will notice.

 • Latency – Finally, something that can be more of an issue with cheaper options is latency.
-Especially if you’re playing in unison with fellow guitarists, the last thing you want is to be hearing your fellow band members slightly out of time.
+Especially if you’re playing in unison with fellow guitarists, the last problem you need is to be hearing your fellow band members slightly out of time.
 Thankfully, this isn’t a huge issue with most quality options.
-Although it’s something to think about.
+We’re mentioning it here because it’s something to think about.

 Top 5 Best Wireless Guitar Systems

-By now, you should have enough information at your fingertips to decide whether or not a wireless guitar system is for you.
+By now, you should have enough information at your fingertips to decide whether or not a wireless guitar option is for you.
 But which one’s are the best?
-We’ve listed our Top 5 choices below.
-Including affordable beginner solutions, the best overall, the best bodypack systems, and the best options for pedalboards.
+We’ve listed our top 5 choices below, including affordable beginner solutions, the best overall, the best bodypack systems, and the best options for pedalboards.

 Xvive U2 – Best Value